Rotherham child sexual exploitation scandal

 Following these reports, alongside the 2012 trial of the Rochdale child sex abuse ring, the House of Commons Home Affairs Committee conducted hearings and published its recommendations in six reports.
 Alexis Jay led an independent inquiry, known as the Jay report, which found multiple failings of the police and local authorities.
 Girls would be regularly taken in taxis to be abused, and were gang raped, forced to watch rape, threatened, and trafficked to other towns.
-The pregnancies, miscarriages, and terminations which resulted, caused further trauma to the victims.
+The resultant pregnancies, miscarriages, and terminations caused further trauma to the victims.
 Most victims were White British girls but British Asian girls were also targeted.
 British Asian girls may have feared social isolation and dishonour had they reported their experiences.
-Failure to address the abuse has been linked to factors such as fear of racism allegations due to the perpetrators' ethnicity; sexist attitudes towards the mostly working-class victims; lack of a child-centred focus; a desire to protect the town's reputation; and lack of training and resources.
+Failure to address the abuse has been linked to factors such as fear of racism allegations due to the perpetrators' ethnicity; sexist and classist attitudes towards the mostly working-class victims; lack of a child-centred focus; a desire to protect the town's reputation; and lack of training and resources.

 Following the Jay report, Rotherham Council's chief executive, its director of children's services, as well as the Police and Crime Commissioner for South Yorkshire Police all resigned.
 The Independent Police Complaints Commission and the National Crime Agency both opened inquiries.
-The Rotherham Council was also investigated, and found to be "not fit for purpose".
+Rotherham Council was also investigated and found "not fit for purpose".
 Nineteen men and two women were convicted in 2016 and 2017 of sexual offences in the town dating back to the late 1980s.